bvobart/mllint/ReadMe.md

   <a href="https://pypi.org/project/mllint/"><img alt="PyPI - Python Version" src="https://img.shields.io/pypi/pyversions/mllint"></a>
 </p>

+> **Attention!** We are looking for feedback on the efficacy of `mllint` and it's concepts.
+This is extremely important for my MSc thesis.
+Care to help?
+Please fill in the following survey, it should only take 15 mins: https://forms.office.com/r/pXtfUKWUDA

 `mllint` is a command-line utility to evaluate the technical quality of Machine Learning (ML) and Artificial Intelligence (AI) projects written in Python by analysing the project's source code, data and configuration of supporting tools. `mllint` aims to ...

 - ... help data scientists and ML engineers in creating and maintaining production-grade ML and AI projects, both on their own personal computers as well as on CI.